 However BE WARNED!

-If you select all items whether they’re of interest or not you could find your browser takes a long time to load thousands of records.
-So before taking the tick out of ‘States of Interest Only’, make sure you have already applied other filters in some of the columns of the grid so as to reduce the records you want [to wait for] in your query result.
+If you select all items whether they are of interest or not, you could find your browser takes a long time to load thousands of records.
+So, before taking the tick out of ‘States of Interest Only’, make sure you have already applied other filters in some of the columns of the grid so as to reduce the records you want [to wait for] in your query result.

-Whether you assign the work items to employees or not as discussed in another Knowledgebase article, each work item remains in its own right on a list of things to do, until it is deemed no longer of interest either because it’s completed, cancelled, put on hold or into some other ‘State’ which is set up by the administrators in your instance of Abtrac.
+Whether you assign the work items to employees or not, each work item remains in its own right on a list of things to do, until it is deemed no longer of interest either because it’s completed, cancelled, put on hold or into some other ‘State’ which is set up by the administrators in your instance of Abtrac.